VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 Playwright
 https://playwright.dev/

-1. The fastest universal framework I have ever seen at the moment which can be used for the Autotests Legacy Projects, New Projects, Projects
+1. The blazingly fastest universal framework I have ever seen at the moment which can be used for the Autotests in Legacy Projects, in New Projects, in Projects with heavy FE, BE APIs codebase Refactoring near to real time for QA/QC/Testing :)

-2. Many times faster then https://www.cypress.io/
+2. Many times faster than https://www.cypress.io/

 3. Open-source